-Those same narratives are why legal sportsbooks in Virginia and Washington, DC, have cast Washington as the favorite on Saturday when they seek a win for all the league’s marbles.
+Those same narratives are why online sportsbooks in Virginia and Washington, DC, have cast Washington as the favorite on Saturday when they seek a win for all the league’s marbles.

 At the same time, that’s exactly the storyline that the Spirit’s opponent wants to see.

 There are many reasons to support slotting Washington as the favorite in this weekend’s NWSL Championship.
 The match kicks off Saturday at noon on CBS, by the way.
 The clubs are meeting in Louisville for the final.
 Supporters headed to the match looking for ways to bet check out this NWSL betting guide.

 The Spirit come in as the higher seed.
 They are the healthier side.
 Additionally, Washington is on an eight-match winning streak.
 And if you don’t count two COVID-related forfeits, the Spirit are 8-0-3 in their past 11 games.

 The absences that the Chicago Red Stars, Saturday’s opponent, are facing are significant.
 Chicago is presumably taking the pitch without the teams’: